 \subsubsection{Back to the example}

-Finally, let us see how the general consideration of the previous section work in the case of the $\lla T^{\mu_1 \nu_1} T^{\mu_2 \nu_2} \mathcal{O} \rra$ correlation function.
+Finally, let us see how the general considerations of the previous section apply in the case of the correlator $\lla T^{\mu_1 \nu_1} T^{\mu_2 \nu_2} \mathcal{O} \rra$.
 First, we carry out the same analysis as in sections \ref{ch:seccwi1} and \ref{ch:seccwi2} but keep the regulator explicitly.
-Instead of \eqref{e:toexseccwi}, we then find
+In place of \eqref{e:toexseccwi}, we then find